quixio/quix-samples/javascript/read/README.md

 # Websockets API sample - Javascript

-Listen for data arriving into a stream and handle it using WebSockets
+Listen for data arriving into a stream and handle it using WebSockets.

 ## Environment Variables

 This code sample uses the following environment variables:

-- **input**: Input topic to read data from
+- **input**: Input topic to read data from.

 ## Docs

-Check out the [SDK Docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance
+Check out the [SDK Docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance.

 ## How to Run